 Bitcoin can be the first sign of a long-time predicted change in the sector.
 It wasn’t coded by a few geeks in a rented garage, nor crowdfunded in Kickstarter, but the principles resemble the meaning and impact Napster had in the music industry.

 It’s basically “a peer-to-peer payment system and digital currency introduced as open source software in 2009 by developer Satoshi Nakamoto.
 It is a cryptocurrency, so-called because it uses cryptography to control the creation and transfer of money.”
-In wikipedia

 That probably wasn’t much appreciated by banking institutions that saw parallel market transactions suddenly emerging in the laundered side of the economy.
 And even worse, they weren’t getting their cut.
 That sounds pretty much like Napster, in which P2P music filesharing originated a path for piracy to proliferate, at the same time it challenged the status quo of a stale industry.